zonemaster/zonemaster-gui/docs/Installation.md

 with a few pointer to other interfaces to Zonemaster.
 For an overview of the Zonemaster product, please see the [main Zonemaster Repository].

-The release bundle available in the Github release expects Zonemaster Web GUI to be served on its own domain, with the base url `/`.
-If you wish to serve the GUI on a different base url, e.g. `/zonemaster/` use [the instructions][custom base install] at the end of this document to build a custom bundle.

 ## Prerequisites

 Before installing Zonemaster Web GUI, you should [install Zonemaster::Engine][